piotr-szuberski/contrail-windows-docs/doc/Quick_start/deployment.md

 # Heterogenous Contrail Deployment: Linux + Windows

-## ** IMPORTANT **

-**[FIXME]** As of Oct 23, deployment without Keystone does not fully work!
-Cluster is brought up, however users can't login to Contrail WebUI.
-This may be enough for development purposes, if developers don't interact in WebUI.
-This section of documentation will be updated once the issue is resolved.
-Meanwhile, there is a known workaround, described below.

----

 The following procedure allows the operator to bring up heterogenous Contrail deployment.
 It will consist of at least one Contrail Controller (CentOS machine) and at least one Windows Compute node.